 Interior: Carnival Dream's inside rooms are each 185 square feet.
 While most have two twin beds, some have a single twin and a pulldown bed, or two twins and a pulldown bed for a third occupant.

 Oceanview: Most ocean-view cabins (185 to 230 square feet) feature 4-by-3-foot windows (either with full or obstructed view), though a handful have a porthole instead.

-Among these are some special cabin categories found only on Dream, Magic and Breeze.
-The 193 "family quint" cabins, can sleep up to five as the accommodations are configured with two regular twins, two bunk-style beds that hang from the wall and a sofa that converts to a twin.
-(Note to parents: The two regular twins cannot convert into one queen-sized bed if both bunk beds are utilized, as it would block ladder access to one bunk.)
-The cabins also have two bathrooms -- one with a sink, toilet and shower, and the other with a tub-shower combo and sink.
-None offers balconies, but they all have a large picture window.
+Deluxe outside cabins are slightly larger (230 square feet) and can sleep up to five.
+They double as the ship's "family" cabins and have the two twins that convert to king, two pulldown beds and a sofa that converts to a twin.
+(The two regular twins cannot convert into a larger bed if both pulldown beds are down, as this would block ladder access to one of the bunks.)
+The cabins are also the only ones to have two bathrooms -- one with sink, toilet and shower, and one with a tub/shower combo and sink.

 Balcony: The 817 balcony cabins are 185-square feet and have balconies of 35 to 75 square feet.
 Balcony rooms come in a variety of configurations, sleeping two to four people.
 Cove balconies, which are located only on Deck 2, have 45-square-foot balconies located beneath the lifeboats, so other passengers can't look down onto them, creating a more private balcony experience.
 The balconies are the closest you can get to the water and, as a result, can get wet when the waves are high.

 Premium "vista" balcony cabins are located in aft corners and boast larger wraparound balconies, while aft-extended-view balconies are located at the back of the ship and also feature larger balconies, though not wraparound.